mondele/btt-writer-docs/docs/dFootnotes.rst

 A footnote is additional text that usually appears at the bottom of a book’s page and is referenced within the page.

-In translationStudio, a footnote is shown as a black page icon that you click to display the footnote.
+In BTT Writer, a footnote is shown as a black page icon that you click to display the footnote.
 For example, there is a footnote in 1 Cor.
 10:28.

 Footnotes can provide further explanation when: